Lambda Columbae

-Lambda Columbae, Latinized from λ Columbae, is a probable binary star in the southern constellation of Columba.
-With an apparent visual magnitude of 4.86, it is faintly visible to the naked eye.
-The measured annual parallax shift of 9.75 mas yields an estimated distance of roughly 335 light years.
+Lambda Columbae is a probable binary star in the southern constellation of Columba.
+Its name is a Bayer designation that is Latinized from λ Columbae, and abbreviated Lambda Columbae or λ Col. With an apparent visual magnitude of 4.88, it is faintly visible to the naked eye.
+The measured annual parallax shift of 9.47 mas yields an estimated distance of approximately 345 ly.
+It is drifting further away from the Sun with a line of sight velocity component of +30 km/s.

 A light curve for Lambda Columbae, plotted from TESS data.
 The 0.64 day period is marked in red.

 Lambda Columbae has a stellar classification of B5 V, indicating that it is a B-type main sequence star.
 It is a suspected rotating ellipsoidal variable with a period of 0.64 days and an amplitude of 0.07 magnitude.
 Confirmation would indicate that this is a close binary system.

-It has an estimated age of around 57 million years.
+This star has an estimated age of around 57 million years with a relatively high rate of spin, showing a projected rotational velocity of 88 km/s.
+It has 4.3 times the mass of the Sun and 2.7 times the Sun's radius.
+Lambda Columbae is radiating 343 times the luminosity of the Sun from its photosphere at an effective temperature of 15,057 K.

 In Chinese, 子 (Zǐ), meaning Son, refers to an asterism consisting of λ Columbae and β Columbae.
 Consequently, λ Columbae itself is known as 子一 (Zǐ yī, the First Star of Son).
 From this Chinese name, the name Tsze is derived.